Khalid-X/Discord-bot-/README.md

 ## Modularization

 The bot is organized into professional command groups called **cogs**.
 Each cog manages its own commands and logic, helping keep the project modular, easier to maintain, and simpler to debug.

+---

+## Where can I use this bot?

+You simply have to make a discord server on the discord application then use this invite link: https://discord.com/oauth2/authorize?client_id=1481328229909270568&permissions=414734863601&integration_type=0&scope=bot+applications.commands